SanderSade/GuidLastByteSpeed/readme.md

-### Testing different methods for getting the last byte from GUID from performance perspective
+### Testing different methods for getting the last byte from GUID

-In a high-performance application we needed to know the last byte of GUID, used for table sharding.
+In a high-performance application we needed to know the last byte of GUID, used to shard an array of objects.
 These are the results of several different approaches, some of which probably could be optimized further.

 See [here](https://github.com/SanderSade/GuidLastByteSpeed/blob/master/GuidHandlingTest/Program.cs) for the methods.